top of page

 Will “Kings of the Ring” be released as a book?

-After Season One, “Kings of the Ring” would likely be released as an e-book in 2019, and possibly in print form as well.
-The novelization would be an extended cut of the Podcast, featuring the full-length versions of the original scripts that were cut or reduced for the time constraints of a the episodic format of a podcast.
+Novelizations, an extended cut of the Podcast, featuring the full-length versions of the original scripts that were cut or reduced for the time constraints of a the episodic format of a podcast are available on Amazon.

 Is “Kings of the Rings” a TV show?